peveril peake vae founder

 valve sleeve engine diagramThe valve sleeve engine was invented by Charles Knight in 1905 with smaller engines still using the technology today.
 Mr. Knight was annoyed by the noise the ‘puppet valve’ type engine made and developed this very quiet engine.
 The 6 cylinder engine has a ‘vacuum operated oil rectifier’ that recovers the oil before it gets burned and goes out the tail-pipe.
 One VAE member remembers a picture of a Willys Knight with a caption asking how one would know if the car was running or not.
 The hint in the picture was the plume of smoke that billowed from the rear of the car.
 The rectifier worked great but would get plugged easily thus causing the blue smoke.
 The big question I have now is….will I be seeing this 1928 Willys Knight in any future Stowe Car Show?
 I hope I do.

-2 thoughts on “Peveril Field Peake – A founder of the VAE”
+2 responses to “Peveril Field Peake – A founder of the VAE”

 Peveril had a number of Buicks & Hupmobiles and claimed one could get new Hupmobile engines from the factory in Buffalo, NY.
 I believe he had owned/sold over 50 cars by 1955.